On this page

 • Implement a device authorization grant or private key JWT to authorize the Okta MCP server.

-• Get the client ID and security keys for server configuration.
+• Get the client ID and security keys and identify the OAuth 2.0 scopes that are required for your specific use cases.

 What you need